mongodb/docs/source/includes/note-ram-availability.rst

-.. admonition:: RAM Availability
+.. note:: RAM Availability
-      :class: note

    The actual amount of RAM available to each cluster tier might be slightly less than the stated amount, due to memory that the kernel reserves.